What Should I Eat? The Microbiome Diet

 Typically, when the gut microbiome experiences microbial imbalance, digestive symptoms – gas, bloating, diarrhea, and/or constipation – are an indicator that something is wrong.

 A microbiome-friendly diet helps minimize the risk of dysbiosis.
 Following a microbiome-friendly diet feeds and nourishes the good gut bacteria for overall support of the gut microbiome.
 Bovine colostrum supplementation is the cornerstone to all aspects of a microbiome-friendly diet.
-It heals G.I. tissue and helps prevent “offending food” particles and toxins from crossing over into the bloodstream.
+It helps maintain a healthy G.I. tract which minimizes “offending food” particles and toxins from crossing over into the bloodstream.
 It also acts as a prebiotic to feed the good gut bacteria.

 Gut Microbiome Diet Phases